 Trazodone has a number of documented side effects.
-One of the most important to highlight is the potential for increased suicidal thoughts and behaviors.
-Trazodone has a “black box” warning label on its FDA label for this potential for increased suicidality.
+One of the most important to highlight is the potential for increased suicidal thoughts and behaviors in pediatric and young adult patients.
+Trazodone has a “black box” warning on its FDA label indicating this risk.

 A black box warning is the most severe level of warning issued by the FDA, so we believe this is a side effect that patients should definitely discuss with their doctor before taking this medication.
 For patients with a history of suicidal thoughts, or with a family history of suicide, their doctor may recommend alternate antidepressants which don’t have this risk.

 Suicidal thoughts is a rare side effect of trazodone.
-The more common side effects are more mild, and were documented in this medical review.
+The more common side effects were documented in this medical review.

 The study authors found that drowsiness was reported by 5.6% of patients, tiredness by 3.1% of patients, gastrointestinal disorders by 3% of patients and dizziness by 2.6% of patients.

-According to StatPearls, the typical dosage range of trazodone is 50 milligrams (mg) to 300 mg.
+According to StatPearls, which is one of the largest free medical databases, the typical dosage range of trazodone is 50 milligrams (mg) to 300 mg.
 Some patients may receive 600 mg in extreme cases, but this is uncommon.

-Like most pharmaceutical medications, trazodone is typically prescribed at a lower dosage, and then patients are allowed to increase their dosage if they react well to the medication.
+Like most pharmaceutical medications, trazodone is typically prescribed at a lower dosage, and then patients may be instructed to increase their dosage if they don't experience benefits.
 The typical initial dosage for adults is 75 to 150 mg per day, and then the dose may be increased every third day until the patient reaches a maximum daily dose of 300 mg.

 An interesting medical trial from 1990 found that even at the same dose, trazodone is more likely to be effective when administered at night, because of its secondary benefits to sleep quality.

-Patients often ask whether trazodone is a controlled substance due to its potent effects and frequent off-label use for insomnia, but trazodone is not a controlled substance at the time of writing this article.
+Patients are curious about whether trazodone is a controlled substance due to its potent effects and frequent off-label use for insomnia, but trazodone is not a controlled substance at the time of updating this article.

 Can I Drink Alcohol While Using Trazodone?